-As regards Magellan, receivables also include other financing and finance lease transactions, meaning contracts that transfer all the risks and benefits of ownership of the asset to the lessee.
+Receivables also include finance lease transactions, meaning contracts that transfer all the risks and benefits of ownership of the asset to the lessee.
 At the end of the contract, the title to the asset is not necessarily transferred to the lessee.

-The amounts due from banks mainly refer to current account transactions generated by liquidity collected in the closing days of the period, pending clearance, relating both to receivables management contracts and management of non-recourse receivables.
+The amounts due from banks mainly derive from the liquidity on current account transactions generated by amounts collected in the closing days of the reporting period, relating both to receivables management contracts and management of non-recourse receivables.

-Receivables due from customers are primarily comprised of receivables from debtors relating to factoring activities and late payment interest, computed based on receivables purchased on a non-recourse basis, determined in accordance with existing laws (Legislative Decree no. 231/2002 "Implementation of Directive 2000/35/EC on combating late payments in commercial transactions").
+Receivables due from customers are primarily comprised of receivables from debtors relating to factoring activities and late payment interest, computed based on receivables purchased on a non-recourse basis in accordance with existing laws (Legislative Decree no. 231/2002 "Implementation of Directive 2000/35/EC on combating late payments in commercial transactions").

-All purchases of non-recourse receivables made in Italy refer to factoring transactions pursuant to Law no. 52/91.
+All purchases of non-recourse receivables in Italy refer to factoring transactions pursuant to Law no. 52/91.

-This item also includes the amount of the loan granted, that is, the assets used under finance lease contracts, even though the legal title remains with the lessor, net of the principal portion of the lease installments due and paid by the lessee.
+This item also includes the amount of the loan granted, that is, the assets used under finance lease contracts, even though the legal title remains with the lessor, net of the principal portion of the lease installments due and paid by the lessee